RoboMaster-Club/HUD/README.md

                 1. Possibly C struct or object stream [Ref](https://docs.python.org/3/library/struct.html)
         1. C Struct packing and unpacking
             1. Use C Struct to transmit data between components
+            1. Mind endian
+                1. Though arduino and pi should both be little endian
+                1. can use `sys.byteorder` to check for endian
     1. [ ] Auto start script
 2. Hardware
     1. Mainly use triangles to improve structure strength